Savage River water or watershed scenery in Maryland

 Local plan

-Start with the Barton flow and Maryland special-management rules, pick a short forest-road or tributary-influenced reach, and keep the lower tailwater as a separate plan.
+Start with the Barton flow and Maryland special-management rules, pick a short forest-road or section near a smaller stream, and keep the lower tailwater as a separate plan.

 Backup water